 Meaning

-The message behind “I burned out on AIDS and did no AIDS work for a couple of years.
-I was so angry that people were still getting this disease that nobody can give you – you have to go out and get it!” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.
+In the quote “I burned out on AIDS and did no AIDS work for a couple of years.
+I was so angry that people were still getting this disease that nobody can give you – you have to go out and get it!,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.

 Theme